-This guideline applies to both Type A and Type B condominium construction, which are defined as follows:
+This guideline applies to both Type A and Type B condominium construction, which are defined as follows: This bulletin does not apply to Common Elements and Vacant Land condominium projects.

-Type A Condominium Type B Condominium Has only Part 9 OBC requirements and is a lot- line condominium.
+Type A Condominium Type B Condominium Has only Part 9 OBC requirements and is a lot-line condominium.
 Has only Part 9 OBC requirements and is not a lot-line condominium.
 Construction is three storeys or less and is often similar to freehold homes.
-Construction is three storeys or less. • Common elements begin at the end of the lot-line and are usually minimal.
-For example, common roadway, curbs, sidewalks, street lighting, etc. Common elements boundaries start from the back-side surface of the drywall of the unit and include the full exterior of the unit including all exterior window and doors.
+Construction is three storeys or less.
+Common elements begin at the end of the lot-line and are usually minimal.
+For example, common roadway, curbs, sidewalks, street lighting, etc. Common elements boundaries usually start from the back-side surface of the drywall of the unit and include the full exterior of the unit including all exterior window and doors.